spring-tips/configuration/README.md

 ```

 Before you run it, be sure to either export an environment variable in the shell that you use to run your application or to specify a program argument.
-I simulate the latter - the program arguments - by intercepting the `public static void main(String [] args)` that we pass into the Spring Boot application here.
-You can also specify an env variable like this:
+I simulate the latter - the program arguments - by passing in arguments in the arguments array passed into `public static void main(String [] args)`.
+You can alternativley specify an environment variable like this:

 ```shell
 export SPRING_DATASOURCE_URL=some-arbitrary-value